Your legacy of laughter will live on... 1935-2019

-Michael Parker has been active in the theatre almost all his life.
+Michael Parker was active in the theatre almost all his life.
 At age fourteen, in England where he was born and raised, he won the title role in a regional production of Terrence Rattigan’s play, “The Winslow Boy”, for which he received a “Best Actor of the Year” award.
 By age seventeen he was touring with The National Shakespearean Youth Company.
 He graduated in the top 3% of his class from The Royal Military Academy Sandhurst, but describes his five years of military service as “uneventful”.
 There being few employment opportunities in civilian life for infantry anti-tank specialists, at age twenty-three he emigrated to Canada where he began a Temporary Office Help business, which proved so successful that he was able to retire ten years later and move to the Caribbean.

 Over the succeeding years, while living in Bermuda, Grand Cayman, and The Turks and Caicos Islands, he was free again to indulge his passion for the theatre.
 Never far from The United States, he was able to audition for roles in many Florida Theatres.